This week we are continuing our feature where we provide our view on which are the top five exercises for different body parts.

 You may not feel you are working your hamstrings strongly while you are doing this movement but, of all the hamstring exercises I have done with my clients, this one tends to make them sore for several days.
 That’s not the aim of course, but it is evidence of its efficacy as a hamstring exercise.

-So, there you have it, my top 5 best hamstring exercises.
+So, there you have it, my top five best hamstring exercises.
 When designing your workout for hamstrings, make sure to include at least one knee flexion and one hip extension exercise.
 If your hamstrings are weak then put them first in your workout and perform a lot more sets than the customary few sets of leg curls at the end of a leg workout.
 Prioritise your hamstrings, work them hard and get yourself a pair of hanging hams!